In addition to this FAQ page, this course has a dedicated help page.

 Are there assignments?
 What are the assessment items for this course?#

-Yes, there are four assignments in total and a final exam.
+Yes, there are assignments and a final exam.
 There is no mid-semester exam for this course.

 Can I post my code on the forum?#

 No, you can’t post your full assignment code publicly on the COMP2120 forum, or even significant sections of it.
-If you have specific questions, be very specific and ensure that you ask and word your questions appropriately, you can post privately to the instructors on the course forum and we may be able to help guide you a bit.
+If you have specific questions, be very specific and ensure that you ask and word your questions appropriately, you can post privately to the instructors on the Ed Discussion course forum (see sign up link above) and we may be able to help guide you a bit.

 My actual assignment code was in another commit (i.e., not in HEAD), can you mark that instead?#